nougzarm/fractale/README.md

-# 🦀 fractale: Mandelbrot Generator
+# 🦀 fractale: High-Performance Fractal Generator

 A fast, multi-threaded Mandelbrot set generator written in **Rust**.
 This CLI tool leverages the power of parallel computing to render beautiful fractals at high resolutions and deep zoom levels.